alphagov/govuk-puppet/development-vm/README.md

 > The Licensify and Signon databases aren't synced out of production because of security concerns.
 Mapit's database is downloaded in the Mapit repo, so won’t be in the backups folder.

-If you have integration access, you can import the latest data by running:
+If you have integration access, you can download and import the latest data by running:

     dev$ cd /var/govuk/govuk-puppet/development-vm/replication
     dev$ ./replicate-data-local.sh -u $USERNAME -F ../ssh_config

 > Downloading and installing database exports for every app on GOV.UK takes a bunch of compute resources and time.

-If you don’t have integration access, ask someone to give you a copy of their dump.
+If you don't have integration access, ask someone to give you a copy of their dump.
 Then, from `govuk-puppet/development-vm/replication` run:

     dev$ ./replicate-data-local.sh -d path/to/dir -s

+You may want to download the data while in the office and restore it overnight to minimise disruption (or to provide to someone who doesn't have integration access).
+First, do the download on your host, as the unzipping is a lot quicker when not run over NFS:

+    mac$ ./replicate-data-local.sh -u $USERNAME -n

+Then follow the instructions above for importing using the `-s` flag.

 ### If you’re running out of disk space